owen1917/event-zapper/README.md

 # Event Zapper - A way to Zap speakers at in-person events, in realtime

 During live events, speakers often inspire, entertain, or educate the audience.
 What if the audience could instantly express their appreciation?
 This is where Event Zapper comes in.
-With Event Zapper, attendees can instantly "Zap" the speakers, providing immediate feedback and creating an interactive atmosphere.
+With Event Zapper, attendees can instantly "Zap" the speakers using [nostr](https://github.com/nostr-protocol/nostr) and the Bitcoin Lightning network.

 With Event Zapper, event organizers can bridge the gap between audiences and speakers, making the event more lively, interactive, and memorable.

----

-## Quick Start Guide

-### Configuring your event

-Open the Session Setup screen (https://event-zapper.lol).
-Specify the number of people that will be speaking at the event.

-Paste each speaker's nostr public key (npub) in to the the npub field under "Speaker Setup".
-The speaker's profile picture and name will be automatically populated.

-### Presenting

-Click "Present" to open the Presentation screen - this will be what your event audience see's.
-Speakers configured during setup will be displayed here.

-A QR code for each speaker will be generated and displayed alongside the speaker's nostr profile picture and name.

-Audience members can scan the QR code to open the speaker's nostr profile in their default nostr client.
-Zaps to the speaker's nostr profile will be displayed on the screen in realtime!

 ---